 We were excited to feature John Holl, Senior Editor of Craft Beer & Brewing Magazine, presenting his keynote address “Trying to Make Sense of These Interesting Beer Times” to kick things off on the first day.
 In addition to his work with Craft Beer & Brewing, Holl is the author of Drink Beer, Think Beer: Getting to the Bottom of Every Pint and The American Craft Beer Cookbook, and the co-host of podcast Steal This Beer.
 After the keynote, Holl also presented in a breakout session to teach attendees how to interact with the press and create an effective media strategy for their breweries.

 Also among the featured speakers were two representatives from the national Brewers Association.
 On Thursday, we heard from Chicago-based BA Sustainability Ambassador Ian Hughes, who presented the BA’s Sustainability Toolkit and shared tons of awesome sustainability resources for breweries.
-Friday featured a plenary session with Dr. J. Jackson-Beckham, the BA Diversity Ambassador, challenging us to rethink the way we approach diversity and inclusion in the craft beer industry.
+Friday featured a plenary session with Dr. J. Jackson-Beckham, the BA Diversity Ambassador, challenging attendees to rethink the way they approach diversity and inclusion in the craft beer industry.
 Both are true experts in their fields, and we were very lucky to have them both travel all the way to Missoula for the conference.

-We would like to thank all of the amazing sponsors who made this gathering possible – Tour Sponsors Big Sky Gas, Malteurop, and McDantim, Music Lover Sponsors Town Pump Hotel Group and Conflux Brewing Company, Gold Sponsors General Distributing, Crosby Hop Farm, and Alt 101.5, Silver Sponsors Montana Craft Malt, Gallatin Valley Malt, Amoretti, Advanced Chemical Solutions, GEA, G&D Chillers, and Wipfli, and Bronze Sponsors BKBH P.C., Stout Tanks and Kettles, Meissenburg Designs, Trail 103.3, Northwestern Extracts, Glacier Hops Ranch, Montana Department of Environmental Quality, Sysco, Discovery Ski Area, Micro Matic, Country Malt Group, Stockman Insurance, and Flossy Goods.
+We would like to thank all of the amazing sponsors who made this awesome gathering possible – Tour Sponsors Big Sky Gas, Malteurop, and McDantim, Music Lover Sponsors Town Pump Hotel Group and Conflux Brewing Company, Gold Sponsors General Distributing, Crosby Hop Farm, and Alt 101.5, Silver Sponsors Montana Craft Malt, Gallatin Valley Malt, Amoretti, Advanced Chemical Solutions, GEA, G&D Chillers, and Wipfli, and Bronze Sponsors BKBH P.C., Stout Tanks and Kettles, Meissenburg Designs, Trail 103.3, Northwestern Extracts, Glacier Hops Ranch, Montana Department of Environmental Quality, Sysco, Discovery Ski Area, Micro Matic, Country Malt Group, Stockman Insurance, and Flossy Goods.

 Why release a state economic report at a brewery?
 Because craft brewing is making a serious impact in Montana’s economy.